 This document sets out local considerations for delivering sustainable development within Great Glen.
-Development proposals should meet the requirements of all relevant policies in this Neighbourhood Plan and be in general conformity with district-wide and national planning policies.
+Development proposals should meet the requirements of all relevant policies in this Neighbourhood Plan and be in general conformity with districtwide and national planning policies.

-A Statement of Compliance with the Basic Conditions will be attached as Appendix 2 in the Submission version.
+A Statement of Compliance with the Basic Conditions is attached as Appendix 2.